Vanguard Review 2024: Low-Cost Investing On The Path To FI

 Vanguard Pros And Cons

 Investing for Financial Independence differs from investing for traditional retirement.
-If you have one, you will need to accumulate a large portfolio that will support you and your family for the rest of your life.
+You will need to accumulate a large portfolio that has to support you and your family for the rest of your life if you have one.

-While Vanguard is often recommended as the best option for stashing your early retirement cash, it has pros and cons.
-You need to evaluate how Vanguard compares to other investment options before deciding where to invest.
+While Vanguard is often recommended as the best option for stashing your early retirement cash, it comes both with pros and cons.
+You need to evaluate how Vanguard stacks up against other investment options before deciding where to invest.

 The Pros